 - Premature atrophy of the cingulate cortex and degeneration of the anterior cingulate region have been recognized as strong predictors of frontotemporal dementia (bvFTD) and Alzheimer’s disease.

 - On rare occasions, infarcts in the thalamus and hippocampus are the cause of dementia.
-(Infarcts are small, localized areas of dead tissue resulting from failure of blood supply.)
-There’s even a form of dementia specific to the thalamus, called Thalamic Dementia.
+(Infarcts are small, localized areas of dead tissue resulting from the failure of blood supply.)
+There’s even a form of dementia-specific to the thalamus, called Thalamic Dementia.

 - Dysfunction of the cerebellum is believed to play an important role in the development of vascular dementia.
 There is also increasing evidence that the cerebellum is involved in processes associated with control of cognition, behavior and psychiatric illness.

 - The amygdala, also called the “reptilian brain”, is the integrative center for emotions, emotional behavior, emotional memory, and motivation.

 And most of these regions also contain enzymes capable of metabolizing the most active forms of vitamin D – calcidiol (25(OH)D) and calcitriol (1,25(OH)2 D).

 But, of course, vitamin D deficiency is not the only cause of dementia.

 Anything that can cause neuron (nerve cell) damage in the brain can lead to dementia.
 And because that damage can occur in different regions of the brain, dementia affects people differently, depending on the area(s) of the brain affected.